Mathematics (MATH)

 MATH 6441.
 Theory of Func of Complex Var.
 3 Credits.

 Complex functions, differentiation and the Cauchy-Riemann equations, power and Laurent series, integration, calculus of residues, contour integration, isolated singularities, conformal mapping, harmonic functions.
-Prerequisite: MATH 3472.
+Prerequisite: Two semesters of real analysis required.

 MATH 6444.
 Thry Functions Real Variables.
 3 Credits.

 Lebesgue measure and integration theory, Monotone and Dominated Convergence Theorems and applications, product measures, basic theory of LP-spaces.
-Prerequisite: MATH 3472.
+Prerequisite: Two semesters of real analysis required.

 MATH 6551.
 Abstract Algebra III.
 3 Credits.

 Advanced group theory and field theory.
-Prerequisite: MATH 3555 or Graduate student.
+Prerequisite: Two semesters of abstract algebra required.

 MATH 6555.
 Abstract Algebra IV.
 3 Credits.